Nada-Chaari-ITU/survey-multigraph-integration-methods/README.md

 ```
 [num_Subs x num_ROIs x num_ROIs x num_Views]
 ```
 # Code

-* First, download the codes of all single-view fusion methods(SNF, NAG-FS, SM-NetFusion) and multi-graph fusion methods (SCA, netNorm, MVCF-Net,cMGINet, DGN) (the links sources are in available in the table above).
+* First, install the codes of all single-view fusion methods(SNF, NAG-FS, SM-NetFusion) and multi-graph fusion methods (SCA, netNorm, MVCF-Net,cMGINet, DGN) (the links sources are available in the table above.
+From the column 'Code', click on the link).
 * Second, create single-view dataset with dimension shape `[num_Subs x num_ROIs x num_ROIs]` and multi-view dataset with dimension shape `[num_Subs x num_ROIs x num_ROIs x num_Views]`
 * Third, use k-folds cross-validation to divide each dataset into training dataset and testing dataset.
 * Then, train fusion methods using multi-view training dataset and single-view training dataset, separately, to learn how to integrate single-view graph networks-based dataser into a unique templates, called CBTs.